Koatty/koatty_core/docs/api/koatty_core.plugin.md

 ## Plugin() function

-Indicates that an decorated class is a "plugin".
+Plugin decorator for registering plugin components.
+The decorated class must have a name ending with "Plugin" suffix.

 **Signature:**